diabeticus95/opinionSIRV/README.md

 *Epidemic spreading in multiplex networks influenced by opinion exchanges on vaccination* _Lucila G. Alvarez-Zuzek, Cristian E. La Rocca1, JoseÂ R. Iglesias, Lidia A. Braunstein_

-Simulation also available as R script implementation.
+Simulation also available as R script implementation with visualization and charts.
+Not suitable for large simulations.